distcode/distcode.github.io/_pages/about.md

 <br/>
 </p>

-Thank you for visiting my post and Have a nice day!
+Thank you for visiting my posts and have a nice day!

 Thomas ;-)